Access to Public Information, Public Order

 The Court rejected the Petitioners’ arguments that the restrictions on movement and communication imposed in Jammu and Kashmir directly curtailed freedom of the press and journalists’ ability to perform their professional duties.
 The Court began by highlighting the importance of freedom of the press.
 It recalled that as early as in 1914, the freedom of the press had been recognized in India.
 In Channing Arnold v.
 The Emperor, (1914) 16 Bom LR 544, the Privy Council stated that: “the freedom of the journalist is an ordinary part of the freedom of the subject and to whatever length, the subject in general may go, so also may the journalist, but apart from the statute law his privilege is no other and no higher.
 The range of his assertions, his criticisms or his comments is as wide as, and no wider than that of any other subject.” [para.
 142] It was thus not doubted that the freedom of the press is a valuable and sacred right protected by the Indian Constitution.

-The Court interpreted the Petitioner to claim that the imposed restrictions did not necessarily have a direct but rather an indirect as well a chilling effect on their freedom of expression.
+The Court interpreted the Petitioners to claim that the imposed restrictions did not necessarily have a direct but rather an indirect as well as a chilling effect on their freedom of expression.
 However, the Court found that the Petitioners failed to offer evidence that the restrictions restricted the publishing of newspapers in Jammu and Kashmir or to challenge the State’s argument that newspapers were published and distributed during the communication and movement lockdown.
-“In view of these facts, and considering that the aforesaid Petitioner has now resumed publication, we do not deem it fit to indulge more in the issue than to state that responsible Governments are required to respect the freedom of the press at all times.
+“In view of these facts, and considering that the aforesaid Petitioner has now resumed publication, we do not deem it fit to indulge more in the issue other than to state that responsible Governments are required to respect the freedom of the press at all times.
 Journalists are to be accommodated in reporting and there is no justification for allowing a sword of Damocles to hang over the press indefinitely.” [para.
 151]

 Based on the above the Court found that: